BilalNaseer7773/Stock-Trading-Game/ReadMe.md

 Other Technologies: Additionally, we integrated various other technologies and libraries to enhance the user experience and ensure smooth operation.

 Note:
-The implementation of this project cannot be made public as it is an academic project and currently in progress.
-Once completed I will be attach screenshots of the final version of it.
+The implementation of this project cannot be made public as it is an academic project.

+Below are some of the screenshots which give you an insight to the project:

+1) This is the Create/Start Game page that gets displayed once you open the web page: <br>
 <img width="638" alt="Create Game" src="https://github.com/BilalNaseer7773/Stock-Trading-Game/assets/90666694/5d2f0c06-1a26-46d5-b5a9-c2ce59a00a1e">

 <img width="1448" alt="image" src="https://github.com/CS3100W24/project-BilalNaseer7773/assets/90666694/30804400-3598-4f3d-af57-70b56a3b936c">